Ekali: Geography

 Ekali is situated at the western end of the forested Penteli mountain range.
 The municipal unit has an area of 4.332 km2.
 The small river Kifisos forms the western border of the municipal unit.
 Ekali is situated 4 km northeast of Kifisia, 5 km southwest of Agios Stefanos and 16 km northeast of Athens city centre.

 The main thoroughfare is Thiseos Avenue (Greek National Road 83), which connects Ekali with Kifisia and central Athens.
-Motorway 1 (Athens - Thessaloniki) passes west of Ekali near Thrakomakedones.
-Ekali is a purely residential area, which means that retail, commercial shops and professional businesses are not permitted within the community.
+The A1 motorway (Athens - Thessaloniki) passes west of Ekali near Thrakomakedones.
+Ekali is a purely residential area, which means that retail, commercial shops, and professional businesses are not permitted within the community.